faveosuite/faveo-server-images/_docs/installation/providers/enterprise/troubleshoot.md

 - This script output will be logged to **faveo-check.log** inside the same directory where the script is present.

 #### Cron Jobs Check
-- This check is used to see cron releated data for faveo releated crons.
+- This check is used to see cron-related data for faveo-related crons.

-- Enter **6** to check Cron Jobs with last few run time logs (takes 5–10 sec)
+- Enter **6** to check Cron Jobs with the last few run time logs (takes 5–10 sec)

  - Example Output